wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_app/faq/disabling-payment-methods.md

 If a payment method is missing:

-1. Log in to your [MultiSafepay account](https://docs.multisafepay.com/tools/multisafepay-control) and check that the payment method is enabled.
+1. Sign in to your [MultiSafepay account](https://docs.multisafepay.com/tools/multisafepay-control) and check that the payment method is enabled.
-2. Log in to your Lightspeed app, go to **Settings**, and then enable the payment method again.
+2. Sign in to your Lightspeed app, go to **Settings**, and then enable the payment method again.